mcneela/Retina/demos/nldr/tutorial/tutorial.md

 that you can get an idea of the plane onto which the sections are being projected.
 Here the sections are just 3D swirls, and their topology is being preserved beautifully by the LLE algorithm.

-I hope this tutorial has shed some light on both non-linear dimensionality reduction and the ways in which Fovea can facilitate visualization either in your learning or your research.
+I hope this tutorial has shed some light on both non-linear dimensionality reduction and the ways in which Fovea can facilitate visualization, either in your learning or your research.